gear-tech/gear-js/utils/gear-hooks/README.md

 Wrap your app with [`QueryClientProvider`](https://tanstack.com/query/latest/docs/framework/react/reference/QueryClientProvider) from TanStack Query to enable query and mutation management.

-For more details on setting up the TanStack Query, see the [TanStack Query documentation](https://tanstack.com/query/latest/docs/framework/react/quick-start).
+For more details on setting up TanStack Query, see the [TanStack Query documentation](https://tanstack.com/query/latest/docs/framework/react/quick-start).

 ### Props